Automate SEO: How to Unit Test Structured Data Using Python

 Test C: Resolving “SameAs” for Knowledge Graph

-For brand authority (E-E-A-T), we must ensure the Organization schema correctly links to social profiles.
+For brand authority (E-E-A-T), the Organization schema must correctly link to social profiles.

 Python